+2.16.
+Dividends

+Dividends (income from equity instruments) are recognized in the income statement when the right to receive the dividends is attributed.
+Dividends are recorded under Net gains/(losses) arising from financial operations, Net gains/(losses) arising from other financial instruments at fair value through profit or loss or other income, depending on the classification of the underlying instrument.

 2.17.
-Dividends

-Dividends (income from equity instruments) are recognised in the income statement when the right to receive the dividends is attributed.
-Dividends are recorded under Net gains/(losses) arising from financial operations, Net gains/ (losses) arising from other financial instruments at fair value through profit or loss or other income, depending on the classification of the underlying instrument.
+Fees and commissions income/(expense)

+Fees and commissions income/(expense) is recognized according to performance obligations:

+• Interest income for overdue loans secured by collaterals up to the limit of prudently evaluated coverage is recorded against profit or loss on the assumption that there is a reasonable probability of recoverability; and

+• Interest already recognized and unpaid relating to loans past due for more than 90 days, which are not covered by collateral are written off, and are only recognized when received, as their recovery is considered to be remote, and recognized off balance sheet.

+• Fees and commissions which are earned as services are rendered are recognized in profit or loss in the period to which they relate in accordance with IFRS 15;

+• Fees and commissions that are earned from a service rendered, are recognized as income when the service is completed in accordance with IFRS 15; and

+• Fees and commissions that are an integral part of the effective interest rate of a financial instrument, are recognized in net interest income in accordance with IFRS 9.

 2.18.
-Fees and commissions income/(expense)

-Fees and commissions income/(expense) is recognised according to performance obligations:

-- Fees and commissions which are earned as services are rendered are recognised in profit or loss in the period to which they relate in accordance with IFRS 15; - Fees and commissions that are earned from a service rendered, are recognised as income when the service is completed in accordance with IFRS 15; - Fees and commissions that are an integral part of the effective interest rate of a financial instrument, are recognised in net interest income in accordance with IFRS 9.

-2.19.
 Fiduciary activities

-Assets held under fiduciary activities are not recognised in the Bank's financial statements.
-Fees and commissions arising from this activity are recognised in the income statement in the period to which they relate.
+Assets held under fiduciary activities are not recognized in the Bank's financial statements.
+Fees and commissions arising from this activity are recognized in the income statement in the period to which they relate.